Tsebo200/Oiloasis/README.md

 ### Future Implementation
 <!-- stipulate functionality and improvements that can be implemented in the future. -->

-* I will learn more about how React and PHP communicate to each other in order to make more complex functions.
+* I would love to learn how to handle with the process of online transactions

 <!-- MOCKUPS -->